Study smarter with Fiveable

 Modus Tollens

-Compare: Modus Ponens vs. Modus Tollens—both are valid conditional inferences, but ponens moves "forward" (antecedent to consequent) while tollens moves "backward" (denying consequent to deny antecedent).
-Know their invalid counterparts: affirming the consequent and denying the antecedent are formal fallacies.
+Compare: Modus Ponens vs. Modus Tollens.
+Both are valid conditional inferences, but ponens moves "forward" (affirming the antecedent to affirm the consequent) while tollens moves "backward" (denying the consequent to deny the antecedent).
+Make sure you also know their invalid counterparts: affirming the consequent and denying the antecedent.

 Disjunctive Syllogisms: Eliminating Alternatives

 These syllogisms work by process of elimination.
-The underlying logic: when alternatives are exhaustive, ruling out one confirms the other.
+The underlying logic: when you have a true disjunction, ruling out one option confirms the other.

 Disjunctive Syllogism

-Compare: Disjunctive Syllogism vs. Modus Tollens—both reach conclusions by negation, but disjunctive syllogism eliminates one of two alternatives while modus tollens traces backward through a conditional.
+Compare: Disjunctive Syllogism vs. Modus Tollens.
+Both reach conclusions through negation, but disjunctive syllogism eliminates one of two alternatives, while modus tollens traces backward through a conditional.
 Disjunctive reasoning requires exhaustive options; conditional reasoning requires a valid implication.

 Incomplete and Extended Forms: Real-World Reasoning